stephabauva/recommendation-system-with-word2vec-and-streamlit/README.md

 step 2 - Clone this repository

-step 3 - Unzip the folder and add the two datasets to the repository you've just cloned
+step 3 - Add the two datasets to the repository you've just cloned

 step 4 - In your terminal, navigate to the repository and enter
 ```pip3 install -r requirements.txt```